 - Case complexity.
 If your injury claim has complications, expect it to take longer.
 Examples include a lengthy investigation, a liability dispute, multiple defendants, and requests for more proof or information from an insurance company

 - Settlement value.
 Insurance companies are generally reluctant to offer large payouts.
 If your case involves catastrophic injuries or wrongful death and has a high dollar value, it may take longer to resolve.
 The insurance company may make it more difficult to receive fair compensation or delay your payout on purpose.

 Just as there are elements that could extend your settlement timeline, there are also things that you can do to speed up the claims process without jeopardizing your rights.
-Hiring a personal injury lawyer, for example, can allow you to file the required claims paperwork quickly and efficiently.
+Hiring a personal injury lawyer in Ottawa, for example, can allow you to file the required claims paperwork quickly and efficiently.
 Avoiding common mistakes can move your claim along faster.

 Why You Shouldn’t Rush a Personal Injury Settlement